 Before the arrival of Spanish speakers, the name of the city seems to have been that of Kulaaxuuy: this is a native word meaning ‘land of holes’ and topographers believe may refer to the sea caves in the area.

 Whatever the actual origin of the word may be, both versions pick up on elements of the truth.
-In terms of topography, the coastline here does have interesting sea caves and rock formations and in term of settlement, this area did see a strong Spanish influence.
+In terms of topography, the coastline here does have interesting sea caves and rock formations and in terms of settlement, this area did see a strong Spanish influence.